 - Clear timeline and budget aligned to the outcomes/creation of a specific product

-Deadline: Rolling deadline until Feb 15, 2022, decisions will be made within 2-4 weeks of proposal receipt.
+Deadline: Proposals evaluated on a rolling basis, decisions will be made within 2-4 weeks of proposal receipt.
 Go here to submit your Working Group proposal.
 For more information contact Dr. Karen Cangialosi (firstname.lastname@example.org)

 Example of a successful previous Working Group: